-A 1-credit field-based educational experience for Bentley students with the opportunity to (1) observe finance practices, (2) apply and test hands-on the organizational concepts and methods learned in classes, (3) develop leadership skills, (4) test aptitude and personal preferences for various career directions, and (5) establish a basis for future professional employment.
-This Internshipoption is available to Bentley MSF students.
-Students must work a minimum of 240 hours at an organization suitable for the individual student's field learning experience, and complete specific requirements during their Internship in order to receive academic credit.
-A student is limited to doing one such 1-credit internship before degree completion.
+A one-credit field-based educational experience for Bentley students with the opportunity to (1) observe finance practices, (2) apply and test hands-on the organizational concepts and methods learned in classes, (3) develop leadership skills, (4) test aptitude and personal preferences for various career directions, and (5) establish a basis for future professional employment.
+This Internship option is available to Bentley MSF students.
+Students must work a minimum of 200 hours at an organization suitable for the individual student's field learning experience, and complete specific requirements during their internship in order to receive academic credit.
+A student is limited to doing one such one-credit internship before degree completion.

 FI 623 Investments (3 credits)

 This course provides fundamental knowledge in key areas of investments.
 In particular, the course will focus on portfolio theory, asset pricing, equity valuation, fixed income valuation and risk, and option pricing and strategies.